atomicobject/heatshrink/CONTRIBUTING.md

 should be particularly approachable.

 Please send patches or pull requests against the `develop` branch.
-Changes need to be carefully checked for reverese compatibility before merging to `master`, since heatshrink is running on devices that may not be easily recalled and updated.
+Changes need to be carefully checked for reverse compatibility before merging to `master`, since heatshrink is running on devices that may not be easily recalled and updated.